 I would highly recommend it.
 I would say, “You want to get a color that you truly love and love to be around because it is something that lasts a while for carpeting.
 But other than that, carpeting is just another layer of your decorating.”
 You want to pull everything together with the carpeting as far as what you’re doing in the room, but if you’ve got a grey room, you could do whatever you want as far as color on the floor if you’d shop [for] that design or color.

 John: What are some of the colors that you’re seeing now in carpets besides those grays and browns and those typical ones?

 Sam: The big one is blue.
 Blue has been very dominating and very complimentary.
 Green is very, very strong as well and I would say the next up in coming colors seems to be, in my opinion, that’s coming down the road.

 We’ve seen other colors too, like blush colors or what I would call pinkish again, since they’ll be coming back as well.
 I’ve got to say you’re seeing charcoal colored carpets as well out there, red complementing the lighter grey tones that are out there in the market place.
 Those are the big ones that are really popular.
 Red is always are very strong as far as area rugs, but not so much as carpet.

 John: Okay.
 All right, that’s great information.
 Thanks Sir Sam for speaking with me today.

 Sam: All right.
 You’re welcome John.
 Thank you.

-John: For more information about Sam, the Rug Gallery and oriental rags and carpets, visit ruggallerycincy.com or call 513-793-9505.
+John: For more information about Sam, The Rug Gallery and Oriental rugs and carpets, visit [theruggallery.com] or call 513-793-9505.
 Make sure you catch the latest episodes of this podcast by subscribing on iTunes.
 If you could take the time to give a review on iTunes as well, I would appreciate that.
-I’m John Maher, see you next time on the Rug Gallery.
+I’m John Maher, see you next time on The Rug Gallery.